heroku/predictionio-buildpack/CUSTOM.md

   }
 ```

+⭐️  **A better alternative** is to delete the `"appName"` param from `engine.json`, and then use the environment variable value `sys.env("PIO_EVENTSERVER_APP_NAME")` in the engine source code.

 ### Import data

 🚨 **Mandatory: Data is required.** The first time an engine is deployed, it requires data for training.

-For example engines containing `data/initial-events.json`, this data will automatically be imported into the eventserver before training.

-⚠️  *If `data/initial-events.json` already exists in the engine, then skip to [Deploy to Heroku](#deploy-to-heroku).*
+⚠️  If `data/initial-events.json` already exists in the engine, then skip to [Deploy to Heroku](#deploy-to-heroku).
+This data will automatically be imported into the eventserver before training.

 For production engines, use one of the following: